-- The Preliminary Injunction serves the active purpose of prohibiting the State from enforcing SB 2305. - The Preliminary Injunction affects the fundamental interests of the litigants, as well as North Dakota citizens. - The Preliminary Injunction raises a significant constitutional issue of great public interest.
+- The Preliminary Injunction serves the active purpose of prohibiting the State from enforcing SB 2305. - The Preliminary Injunction affects the fundamental interests of the litigants, as well as North Dakota citizens. - The Preliminary Injunction has "significant constitutional underpinnings" to the parties and the public.